-We require that eligible clients apply for food stamps (SNAP) and/or Medicaid/CHIP if they haven’t already done so.
+We require that eligible clients apply for SNAP (food stamps) and/or Medicaid/CHIP if they haven’t already done so.
 (One application serves for both programs.)
 Eligibility for both these programs is based on income and citizenship or legal residency.
-U.S-born children of undocumented parents are eligible and parents can apply for aid without fear of retribution.
+U.S-born children of undocumented parents are eligible.

-A staff person from the North Texas Food Bank is on site Monday through Friday to help clients complete the application process.
+A staff person from the North Texas Food Bank is on site Tuesday and Thursday to help clients complete the application process.

 Parkland Financial Assistance